Lexie88rus/quick-draw-image-recognition/README.md

 ![result example](https://github.com/Lexie88rus/quick-draw-image-recognition/blob/master/assets/prediction_eye.png)

-I started with a simple neural network with two hidden layers built with the PyTorch library.
+I started with a simple fully-connected neural network with two hidden layers built with the PyTorch library.
 The sizes of the layers are as follows:
 * Input layer: 784 (for 28 x 28 images),
 * Hidden layer 1: 128,